Backroads Trip Leaders: FAQs & Answers

 REQUIREMENTS FOR CALIFORNIA RESIDENTS:

-The DOT requires leaders licensed in California to carry a Commercial Driver's License (CDL) while driving a passenger van in California.
+The DOT requires field staff licensed in California to carry a Commercial Driver's License (CDL) while driving a passenger van in California.
 CA license holders are not required to carry a CDL when leading in other states.
-If you're licensed within the state of California, please keep in mind that you will likely have to go through the process of obtaining a CDL when you're finished with training.
-The process usually takes 1 - 2 weeks.
-Backroads will reimburse the costs of licensing process.
-Information on the entire CDL process can be found here:
+If you're licensed within the state of California, please keep in mind that you may have to go through the process of obtaining a CDL to be eligible to work in the State of California.

 2. WRITTEN TEST: Take the written portion of the exam at the DMV.
-You can walk in or schedule an appointment.
+You can either walk in or schedule an appointment.
 We will reimburse you for any fees for the exam.
-You will then be given a permit that we will use to schedule the driving portion of the test once you have completed training in Salt Lake City.
+You will then be given a permit that we will use to schedule the driving portion of the exam once you have completed training in Salt Lake City.

 Leaders with licenses from outside of California are NOT required to carry a CDL while leading in California or any other state.
-Your valid passenger vehicle license is sufficient.REQUIREMENTS FOR CANADIAN APPLICANTS:
+Your valid passenger vehicle license is sufficient.

 If you are hired as a Canadian Trip Leader, you are required to obtain your Class 4 License (or provincial equivalent).
 You are not required to have your Class 4 for the Trip Prep Specialist role.
 If you are hired, it is best to work towards or obtain your Class 4 License before you attend training.